mccrorey48/mtaf_private/package/mtaf/README.rst

 following requirements are met:

 - adb can be found on the current path
+- Python and Tkinter are installed on the local machine
 - an Appium server is running on the local machine (optional)
 - the script has permission to write in the temporary files directory (default value is '.MtafInspector' in the user's home directory)